 *In most cases you can acquire and consume cannabis the same day you join.

-(This is a preliminary application process valid as of October 2016; not all who apply will qualify for membership based on Spanish law and club policy.
+(This is a preliminary application process valid as of 2018; not all who apply will qualify for membership based on Spanish law and club policy.
 Application for membership is general and is not necessarily applied to any particular club unless the applicant fully qualifies.)